Riding the Trend or Protecting Profits | Playtika Holding Corp. (PLTK)

 PLTK’s Market Performance

-PLTK stocks went up by 9.34% for the week, with a monthly drop of -0.15% and a quarterly performance of -28.85%, while its annual performance rate touched -44.89%.
-The volatility ratio for the week stands at 4.52% while the volatility levels for the past 30 days are set at 5.57% for Playtika Holding Corp.
-The simple moving average for the period of the last 20 days is -1.35% for PLTK stocks with a simple moving average of -28.59% for the last 200 days.
+PLTK stocks went down by -7.14% for the week, with a monthly drop of -19.53% and a quarterly performance of -34.71%, while its annual performance rate touched -48.37%.
+The volatility ratio for the week stands at 4.75% while the volatility levels for the past 30 days are set at 5.54% for Playtika Holding Corp.
+The simple moving average for the period of the last 20 days is -10.01% for PLTK stocks with a simple moving average of -34.95% for the last 200 days.

 Analysts’ Opinion of PLTK